rossrochford/make-it-so/README.md

 $ python manage.py migrate
 $ python manage.py init_db

-# create a GCP project, note: you will need an active billing account on GCP.
+# create a GCP project, note: you will need an active GCP billing account.
-# On completion it will output a unique Project.id, make note of this.
+# On completion it will output a unique ProjectModel.id, make a note of this.
 $ python manage.py create_gcp_project

 # start Redis, celery workers, and celery-beat (in separate terminals)